-F. Other Provisions
+I. Other Provisions

-- 1. The Discharger Error!
-Reference source not found. shall maintain at the F acility copies of this Order (including all attachments), the operative Monitoring & Reporting Program (i.e., MRP R5-2020- and any revisions thereto), and the SPRRs.
+- 1. The Discharger shall maintain copies of this Order (including all attachments), the operative Monitoring & Reporting Program (i.e., MRP R5-2020-#### and any revisions thereto), and the SPRRs at its office.
 These materials shall be made available to all operating personnel, who shall be familiar with the contents of such materials. - 2.
 The Discharger shall comply with all applicable provisions of Title 27 (including those provisions not specifically referenced herein).